fatih/vim-go/README.md

 For the first Vim start it will try to download and install all necessary go binaries.
+It requires `hg`, so [install mercurial](https://developer.mozilla.org/en-US/docs/Installing_Mercurial) in advance.
 This can take some time.
 To disable this behaviour add `let g:go_disable_autoinstall = 1`

 ### Optional